John Mighton

 John Mighton, O.C. born in Hamilton, Ontario, Canada on October 2, 1957, is a Canadian mathematician, playwright and best-selling author, who is known for his work to support children's successful math education.
 Mighton founded JUMP Math as a charity in 2002 and developed the JUMP Math program to address student underachievement in math.
 Mighton has won national and international awards for his contributions to both math education and Canadian theatre as an internationally recognized playwright.

+In 1997 Mighton played a mathematician in the film Good Will Hunting.

 Education

 Mighton earned a BA (Philosophy) at the University of Toronto (1978) and a MA (Philosophy) at McMaster University (1984)., later earning a PhD (Mathematics) at the University of Toronto.
 He was awarded an NSERC fellowship for his postdoctoral research in knot and graph theory.
 He is a Fellow of the Fields Institute for Research in Mathematical Sciences and has taught mathematics and math education at the University of Toronto.
 Mighton has also lectured in philosophy at McMaster University.